cameronwp/hurtlingthrough.space/README.md

 yarn new
 ```

 Note that new posts automatically are set to `draft: true`.
 Change this to `draft: false` when you're ready to publish.
-Note that pages with `draft: true`
+Note that posts with `draft: true`
 do not show up in the homepage, but are still accessible directly.

 ## Fun with Frontmatter